 Are staking rewards taxable?

-Yes, staking rewards are taxed as ordinary income at the time of receipt.
-In the case of locked Ethereum, the time of receipt is a gray area, but that doesn’t change the fact that staking rewards are taxable income.
+Yes, staking rewards are typically taxed as ordinary income at the time of receipt.
+In the case of locked Ethereum, the time of receipt can be a gray area, but that doesn’t change the fact that staking rewards are taxable income.

 Taxes when staking ETH on Coinbase